Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Introduction

 \section{Introduction}

-Visual question answering (VQA) is a fundamental task with a broad range of downstream applications in many critical domains, from biomedicine~\citep{seenivasan2022surgicalvqa, naseem2022pathvqa, lau2018vqarad} to traffic monitoring~\citep{xu2021sutd, zhang2023study} and remote sensing~\cite{sarkar2021vqaaid, lobry2020rsvqa}.
-Zero-shot VQA -- answering visual questions in a domain without having access to annotated data from that specific task and domain -- is of particular interest since collecting reliable answers for an extensive number of question-image pairs is expensive and time-consuming, and thus impractical for many downstream tasks due to lack of access to experts or privacy and security concerns~\cite{zhang2023practicevqa}.
-Recently, multimodal Large Language Models (LLMs)~\cite{li2023blip, alayrac2022flamingo, openai2023gpt4} have shown promising accuracy in zero-shot VQA, commonly attributed to their pretraining on terabytes of image and language data with billion-parameter Transformer-based neural networks.
-Given their potentially broad adoption in downstream tasks, it is crucial to study their limitations in dealing with various phenomena in images and questions.
+Visual Question Answering (VQA) is a fundamental task with a broad range of downstream applications in many critical domains, from biomedicine~\citep{seenivasan2022surgicalvqa, naseem2022pathvqa} to traffic monitoring~\citep{xu2021sutd, zhang2023study} and remote sensing~\cite{sarkar2021vqaaid, lobry2020rsvqa}.
+Zero-shot VQA---answering visual questions in a domain without having access to annotated data from that task and domain---is of particular interest since collecting reliable answers for an extensive number of question-image pairs is expensive and time-consuming, and thus impractical for many downstream tasks due to the lack of access to experts, as well as privacy and security concerns~\cite{zhang2023practicevqa}.
+Recently, Multimodal Large Language Models (MLLMs)~\cite{li2023blip, openai2023gpt4} have shown promising accuracy in zero-shot VQA, commonly attributed to their pretraining on terabytes of image and language data with billion-parameter Transformer-based neural networks.
+Given their potentially broad adoption in downstream tasks, it is crucial to study their limitations in dealing with various phenomena in images and questions, which is understudied in previous research.
 To that end, in this work, we investigate whether their question-answering ability is affected by the size of the visual object of interest.